bxparks/AceTime/USER_GUIDE.md

 representing the number of seconds since the AceTime Epoch (2050-01-01T00:00:00 UTC) and the equivalent human-readable components in different timezones.
 The epoch year is adjustable using the `Epoch::currentEpochYear(year)`.
-This sets the epoch to be {year}-01-01T00:00:00 UTC
+This sets the epoch to be `{year}-01-01T00:00:00 UTC`.

-The epoch seconds is represented by an `int32_t` integer (instead of an `int64_t` used in most modern timezone libraries) to save resources on 8-bit processors.
-The range of a 32-bit integer is about 132 years which allows most features of the AceTime library to work across about a 100-year interval straddling the current epoch year.
+The epoch seconds is represented by an `int32_t` integer (instead of an `int64_t` used in most modern timezone libraries) to save resources on 8-bit processors without native 64-bit integer instructions.
+The range of a 32-bit integer is about 132 years which allows most features of the AceTime library to work across at least a 100-year (probably as large as 120-year) interval straddling the current epoch year.

-The IANA TZ database is programmatically generated into the `src/zonedb` and `src/zonedbx` subdirectory from the raw IANA TZ files.
-The database entries are valid from the years `[2000,10000)`.
-By adjusting the `currentEpochYear()`, the library will work across any 100 year interval across the 8000 year range of the TZ database.
+The IANA TZ database is programmatically generated into the `src/zonedb`, `src/zonedbx`, and `src/zonedbc` subdirectories from the raw IANA TZ files.
+The database entries are valid from the years `[2000,10000)` (zonedb, zonedbx) or `[0001,10000)` (zonedbc).
+By adjusting the `currentEpochYear()`, the library will work across any 100-120 year interval across the 8000 to 10000 year range of the TZ database.

 **Version**: 2.2.3 (2023-05-31, TZDB 2023c)